scrabbletank/farhome-rules/rulesdoc.md

 |  3/0  | -2/0  |  3/0  |  -/-  |  2/0  |  0/0  |

 ___
 ***Construct.*** This creature has no living parts and is immune to Stun, Daze, Poison, and cannot get Lesser or Greater Wounds.
-This construct has no Intelligence and passes Intelligence saving throws.
+This construct has no Intelligence and passes Intelligence attribute saves.
 It cannot move and fails all Dexterity saves.

 ***Life Sense.*** This creature can sense living creatures up to 7 tiles away.
 This has no effect if a creature cannot be divined, such as when under the effects of _Nondetection_.